Applied Research · Policy Advice · Development Economics

 Why This Matters

 "The consequences are measured in lost decades.
-Countries like Zambia, Venezuela, and Mozambique have experienced growth collapses that, had they been avoided, would have left millions of people dramatically better off."
+Countries like Mozambique, Zambia, and Sierra Leone have experienced growth collapses that, had they been avoided, would have left millions of people dramatically better off."

 — Threats to Growth Lab Founding Document, 2026